 Unlike the coverage of Gabby Petito and Natalie Holloway, Indigenous women can disappear without any news coverage at all.
-A recent study found that missing and murdered Native women don't get proportionate media attention - and coverage often portrays them in an "unsympathetic narrative," such as implying victims chose to be in unsafe environments.
+A recent study found that missing and murdered Native women don't get proportionate media attention - and coverage often portrays them in an "unsympathetic narrative," such as relaying they placed themselves in an unsafe environment.
 "These missing people are invisible to the outside world," said Abrahamson-Syverson.
 "It's right under your nose, but no one knows because it's not portrayed in news like it should be."